"I think it's just basically us being ourselves as Indigenous people. We have a safe space that we can provide for them, and they can be themselves."

 Colleen Cooley, with permission

 Colleen Cooley became a river guide on the San Juan River in 2010 during her early twenties.
-At the time, she was one of the only Navajo (Diné) women working as a guide.
+At the time, she was one of a handful of Native guides working on the San Juan River.
 Now, Cooley works with the Canyonlands Field Institute delivering their annual Native Teen Guide in Training program, on which Native teens (between thirteen and seventeen) are given the opportunity to connect with their culture and heritage on a week-long trip along the San Juan River.

 It’s about sharing with them some of our history, sharing the importance of Indigenous representation, sharing with them the importance of language.
-I think it's just basically us being ourselves as Indigenous people.
+Basically, it's being ourselves as Indigenous people.
 We have a safe space that we can provide for them, and they can be themselves.

 Cooley is particularly passionate about supporting youth, providing young people with opportunities, and including them in important conversations in their communities.
 In particular, she works hard to ensure the voices and suggestions of young people are heard in conversations regarding the climate crisis and possible solutions.
 On this, Cooley told MY HERO:

-In some [organizations], they're talking about the youth and say, “The youth are our future.
+In some [organizations], they about the youth and say, “The youth are our future.
 We’re doing this for our youth.
-And I question that because it's like, “Okay, where are the youth?
-We need them in these spaces, right?
+And I question that and ask, “Okay, where are the youth?
 You're talking about them, but where are they?”
-[We need to] see if there's a way to include them and not just talk about it, right?
-Include them in these spaces and have their ideas incorporated in the climate conversations, especially.
+[We need to] see if there's a way to include them and not just talk about them, invite and include them in these spaces so that they can have their ideas incorporated in the climate conversations.

 Though Cooley knew this type of work was vital, her focus shifted towards the solutions to issues like coal ash, along with the people and organizations working to implement them.
 Said Cooley:

 That work is important and still is.
 But I wanted to go into the direction of, “Okay, what are some solutions around this?
 What are some positive things happening in our communities?”
-I started working with other groups that were working on food sovereignty and security or growing food.
-“What are these types of foods or that are traditional to us?
+I started working with other groups that were working on food sovereignty and security and Just Transition.
+“What are the types of foods that are traditional to us?
 How long does it take to grow?
 How can we obtain and save seeds and share that with each other?”
 The group Tó Nizhóní Ání, for example, they're not just talking and educating people about the issues, they're providing solutions and workshops for their communities to learn about as well.
 They're doing both, the issues and the solution.
 I really love that.

 In 2022, Colleen founded her consultancy company, Cooley Consulting LLC, to advise non-profit organizations and support them in their missions.
 Cooley works closely with organizations that align with her values of protecting the environment, acknowledging Indigenous land, and uplifting a diverse range of communities and voices to bring about meaningful change.
 She offers various types of support including project planning, event coordination, and assistance with preparing for conferences and summits.
 Learn more about the numerous organizations and projects Cooley has supported in recent years here.